-PAGE 9

-307 property other than school property or other than at a

-325 SECTION 3.
-Section 37-13-92, Mississippi Code of 1972, is 326 amended as follows:

-327 37-13-92.
-(1) Beginning with the school year 1993-1994, the 328 school boards of all school districts shall establish, maintain 329 and operate, in connection with the regular programs of the school 330 district, an alternative school program for, but not limited to, 331 the following categories of compulsory-school-age students:

-(a) Any compulsory-school-age child who has been suspended for more than ten (10) days or expelled from school, except for any student expelled for possession of a weapon or other felonious conduct;

-(b) Any compulsory-school-age child referred to such alternative school based upon a documented need for placement in the alternative school program by the parent, legal guardian or custodian of such child due to disciplinary problems;

-340 (c) Any compulsory-school-age child referred to such H. B. No. 360 99\HR03\R125.1 PAGE 10 341 alternative school program by the dispositive order of a 342 chancellor or youth court judge, with the consent of the 343 superintendent of the child's school district; and

-344 (d) Any compulsory-school-age child whose presence in 345 the classroom, in the determination of the school superintendent 346 or principal, is a disruption to the educational environment of 347 the school or a detriment to the best interest and welfare of the 348 students of such class as a whole.

-349 (2) The principal or program administrator of any such 350 alternative school program shall require verification from the appropriate guidance counselor of any such child referred to the 351 352 alternative school program regarding the suitability of such child 353 for attendance at the alternative school program.
-Before a 354 student may be removed to an alternative school education program, 355 the superintendent of the student's school district must determine 356 that the written and distributed disciplinary policy of the local 357 district is being followed.
-The policy shall include standards 358 for:

-359 (a) The removal of a student to an alternative 360 education program that will include a process of educational 361 review to develop the student's individual instruction plan and 362 the evaluation at regular intervals of the student's educational 363 progress; the process shall include classroom teachers and/or 364 other appropriate professional personnel, as defined in the 365 district policy, to ensure a continuing educational program for 366 the removed student;
+- 331 the following categories of compulsory-school-age students: - 332 (a) Any compulsory-school-age child who has been - 333 suspended for more than ten (10) days or expelled from school, - 334 except for any student expelled for possession of a weapon or - 335 other felonious conduct; - 336 (b) Any compulsory-school-age child referred to such - 337 alternative school based upon a documented need for placement in - 338 the alternative school program by the parent, legal guardian or - 339 custodian of such child due to disciplinary problems; \ \ \ - 340 (c) Any compulsory-school-age child referred to such - 341 alternative school program by the dispositive order of a - 342 chancellor or youth court judge, with the consent of the - 343 superintendent of the child's school district; and - 344 (d) Any compulsory-school-age child whose presence in - 345 the classroom, in the determination of the school superintendent - 346 or principal, is a disruption to the educational environment of - 347 the school or a detriment to the best interest and welfare of the - 348 students of such class as a whole. - 349 (2) The principal or program administrator of any such - 350 alternative school program shall require verification from the - 351 appropriate guidance counselor of any such child referred to the - 352 alternative school program regarding the suitability of such child - 353 for attendance at the alternative school program.
+Before a - 354 student may be removed to an alternative school education program, - 355 the superintendent of the student's school district must determine - 356 that the written and distributed disciplinary policy of the local - 357 district is being followed.
+The policy shall include standards - 358 for: - 359 (a) The removal of a student to an alternative - 360 education program that will include a process of educational - 361 review to develop the student's individual instruction plan and - 362 the evaluation at regular intervals of the student's educational - 363 progress; the process shall include classroom teachers and/or